Causal Dynamic Resonance: Introduction

-\section{Delay Differential Analysis (DDA)}
+\subsection{Delay Differential Analysis (DDA)}

-DDA is a detection/classification framework that combines differential embeddings with linear and nonlinear nonuniform functional delay embeddings~\cite{takens81-366,packard80-712,sauer91-579} to relate the current derivatives of a system to the current and past values of the system variables~\cite{kremliovsky97-57, lainscsek13-182, lainscsek19-101103}.
+DDA is a detection and classification framework that combines differential embeddings with linear and nonlinear nonuniform functional delay embeddings~\cite{takens81-366,packard80-712,sauer91-579} to relate the current derivatives of a system to the past values of the system variables~\cite{kremliovsky97-57, lainscsek13-182, lainscsek19-101103}.

-More traditional analyses that are often based on spectral features have hundreds of features per data segment and approaches based on artificial neural networks increase the feature space even further.
-Therefore, such techniques rely on dimensionality reduction techniques to achieve a viable number of features.
-DDA, on the other hand, achieves a reduced feature space by mapping the data on a ``natural'' nonlinear basis (inspired by Max Planck's ``natural units''~\cite{planck00-69}) that is selected according to the classification problem.
-Therefore, DDA is efficient at embedding the meaningful dynamics of the data in a low-dimensional DDA model of only three terms.
-The different versions (flavors) of DDA are summarized in \cref{flavors}.
+More traditional linear analyses often characterize each data segment by numerous quantitative descriptors, hereafter referred to as \emph{features}, many of which are derived from spectral content.
+This can amount to hundreds of features per segment, and artificial neural network-based approaches may enlarge the representation further.
+As a result, dimensionality reduction is typically required to make the analysis tractable.

+Nonlinear systems can be represented by Volterra series \cite[]{Volterra:30,Schetzen:89,Rugh:81}.
+Such series are characterized by an expansion of the form